OlivierChirouze/home_sweet_home/README.md

 # Home Sweet Home

-## Presentation
-A set of tools to help you find the perfect spot to live.
+A set of tools to help you find the perfect home spot to live, optimizing commute time.

 ## Usage
 ### Google spreadsheet
-The Google spreadsheet will query a list of spots and evaluate if they fit.
+The Google spreadsheet will query a list of home spots and evaluate if they fit.

 Feel free to sort it by any column of your choice.
 Some clickable columns will bring you to Google Maps.
 ![Google Spreadsheet](./doc/Spreadsheet.png "List of cities")

 ### Map
-A map of spots with a color code to ease your decision!
+A map of home spots with a color code to ease your decision!
 ![Map](./doc/Top.png "Map of cities")

+At the top of the page you can:
-Changing the number of spots to display will update the coloring
+- change the number of home spots to display, which will also update the color code

-You can switch view between:
+- switch view between:
     - position of each spot on the podium
     - names of the spots
-- position of each spot regarding each destination
+    - relevance of the spots regarding each workplace

-A click
+Hover a home spot to get more information

+Click on the home spot to open Google Maps with itinerary to the current selected workplace or the complete journey.
+Itineraries are calculated for **a monday morning**.

 ### Le bon coin
 - a plugin for www.leboncoin.fr
 ![LeBonCoin](./doc/LeBonCoin.png "plugin for leboncoin")

-1. Visit www.leboncoin.fr or other variant, search for real estate
+Visit www.leboncoin.fr or other variant, search for real estate

-1. Enjoy
+Every time the name of a home spot is recognized, it is replaced with a small table giving:
+- position of the spot on the podium
+- its relevance (color code)
+- the commute time for each work place (with color code)

+All columns are clickable and will bring you to Google Maps.
+Itineraries are calculated for **a monday morning**.

 # Installation